Schinzel/web-blocks/doc/cc.md

+IPageApiRoute remove?
+Where are the new descriptors

 Should they return WebBlockResponse or HtmlResponse JsonResponse???

-Change kotlin version to Version: 2.1.x?
-Or better to have it lower for backward compatability

-IPageApiRoute remove?

 PageApi change to return raw html.
 Good idea.
 No success or future error message to display